 Your vehicle may be equipped with a key card that unlocks, locks, and starts the vehicle.
 The key card works by tapping it on the location of the vehicle shown on the back of the key card.
-It is highly recommended to carry a key card as programmed through your dealer.
-To prevent lost or stolen key cards from being able to operate the vehicle, see your dealer.

 It is highly recommended to carry a key card as a back up to the Digital Key in case the Digital Key battery is weak or there is interference to the signal.